 - Put the agreement into writing

 The Collaborative process requires full disclosure of all financial information by both spouses and encourages honest, respectful discussion.
 Because both parties have actively participated in the creation of their support agreement, they can move forward with less fear and resentment.
 This process represents the best way I have found for divorcing couples to resolve this challenging issue.
-To learn more, contact me or visit the Collaborative Law Institute of Minnesota website.Tagged with: alimony • collaborative divorce process • goals and interests • interest-based negotiation • money • permanent alimony • spousal maintenance • spousal support
+To learn more, visit the Collaborative Law Institute of Minnesota website.Tagged with: alimony • collaborative divorce process • goals and interests • interest-based negotiation • money • permanent alimony • spousal maintenance • spousal support